wpmetabox/docsv2/docs/tutorials/create-dynamic-banners.md

 This time, put `[banner-shortcode]` anywhere you wish to show the banner (footer, header, article, etc.).

-## Step 4: Display the banner on the frontend
+## 4. Displaying the banner on the frontend

 To add a product picture to the sidebar, go to **Dashboard > Appearance > Widgets** and paste the created shortcode: